 Well, it’s precisely this legacy and remnants of its glorious past that give Vienna its unique character.
 There are glittering palaces, fabled art collections, and an exceptional musical heritage.
 Visitors have an excellent pick of classical music concerts in Vienna to attend.

 Then there’s the distinct Viennese way of life – the coffee houses, the concert halls, the horse-drawn carriages.
 And don’t forget the Vienna Woods (Wiener Wald) and other big green expanses such as the Prater.
-They all contribute to put Vienna on top of the list of cities to visit in Austria.
+They all contribute to putting Vienna on top of the list of cities to visit in Austria.

 Top 10 Vienna attractions